amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 ## Summary

 Learn how to compare algorithms and develop code that scales!
-In this post, we cover 8 big o notations and provide an example or 2 for each.
+In this post, we cover 8 Big-O notations and provide an example or 2 for each.
 We are going to learn the top algorithm's running time that every developer should be familiar with.
 Knowing these time complexities will help you to assess if your code will scale.
 Also, it's handy to compare multiple solutions for the same problem.
 By the end of it, you would be able to eyeball different implementations and know which one will perform better without running the code!

 <!-- more -->

 In the [previous post](/blog/2018/04/04/how-you-can-change-the-world-learning-data-structures-algorithms-free-online-course-tutorial/), we saw how Alan Turing saved millions of lives with an optimized algorithm.
-In most cases, faster algorithms can save you time, money, and enable new technology.
+In most cases, faster algorithms can save you time, money and enable new technology.
 So, this is paramount to know how to measure algorithms' performance.

 ### What is time complexity?

 To recap **time complexity** estimates how an algorithm performs regardless of the kind of machine it runs on.
 You can get the time complexity by "counting" the number of operations performed by your code.
-This time complexity is defined as a function of the input size `n` using Big-O notation. `n` indicates the size of the input, while O is the worst-case scenario growth rate function.
+This time complexity is defined as a function of the input size `n` using Big-O notation. `n` indicates the input size, while O is the worst-case scenario growth rate function.

 We use the Big-O notation to classify algorithms based on their running time or space (memory used) as the input grows.
 The `O` function is the growth rate in function of the input size `n`.

-Before we dive in, here is the **big O cheatsheet** and examples that we are going to cover on this post. **Click** on them to go to the implementation. 😉
+Here are the **big O cheatsheet** and examples that we will cover in this post before we dive in. **Click** on them to go to the implementation. 😉

 <table>